High-frequency trading simulation with Stream Analytics

 Now, let's express the training and prediction operations in an Azure Stream Analytics job.

 First, the inputs are cleaned up.
 Epoch time is converted to datetime via DATEADD.
 TRY_CAST is used to coerce data types without failing the query.
-It's always a good practice to cast input fields to the expected data types, so there is no unexpected behavior in manipulation or comparison of the fields.
+It's always a good practice to cast input fields to the expected data types, so there's no unexpected behavior in manipulation or comparison of the fields.

 WITH